At What Temperature Can You Open a Pottery Kiln?

 Shared Kilns Will Cost Less To Operate

-Try finding a fellow Potter or firing space nearby that lets you come and use their Kiln for a small fee.
-It will also allow you to get comfortable using different firing methods with others who are more experienced.
+Try finding a fellow Potter or a firing space nearby that lets you use their Kiln for a small fee.
+It will also allow you to become comfortable with different firing methods alongside more experienced users.
 You can get crucial tips this way and may learn some helpful shortcuts.

-The operational costs of running a kiln vary by location, type of fuel, size of kiln, etc. This can add up quickly if you use your kiln regularly.
+The operational costs of running a kiln vary by location, fuel type, kiln size, etc. This can add up quickly if you use your kiln regularly.

 Also, more and more potters are getting together with others in their area to invest in a communal kiln and studio where those costs can be shared between multiple artists.